 Other Things to Do in Hoi An’s Ancient Town

-The Ancient Town isn’t just full of ancient sights.
-There’s so much more to do and see here after you’ve had your fill of the history of the town.
+This part of town isn’t just full of ancient sights.
+There’s so much more to do and see here after you’ve had your fill of history.

 - First off, you must visit the Central Market.
 It’s the biggest market in Hoi An, and even if you don’t plan on purchasing anything, it’s an experience just to watch all the bustling business that happens here.

 - While you’re unlikely to find anything sold in the Night Market that you couldn’t also buy during the day, the real reason for coming to this one is the lanterns.
 They’re beautiful during the day, but nothing short of magical at night casting their glow over the streets and hanging by the hundreds in shops.

 - Hoi An has become somewhat of a foodie destination, so you’ll find no shortage of trendy and delicious cafes to eat at.
 For a list of foods to try and where to eat them, check out our Hoi An food guide!